 - In the Windows driver dialog: select the Paper/Quality tab and press the Layout button.
-Then select Borderless. - In the Mac OS Page Setup dialog: select a paper size name that includes the words "no margins".
-Then, in the Print dialog, select Paper Type/Quality > Layout > Borderless.
+Then select Borderless. - In the Mac OS Page Setup dialog (PostScript driver): select a paper size name that includes the words "no margins".
+Then, in the Print dialog, select Finishing > Layout > Borderless. - In the Mac OS Page Setup dialog (PCL driver): select a paper size name that includes the words "no margins".
+Then, in the Print dialog, select Paper Type/Quality > Layout > Borderless. - On the Embedded Web Server's Submit Job page: select Advanced settings > Paper > Layout/Margins > Borderless.